-Dr. Garyfallidis holds the position of Assistant Professor of Intelligent Systems Engineering (ISE) of Indiana University (IU) School of Informatics, Computing, and Engineering.
-He is also the founder and lead engineer of Diffusion Imaging in Python (DIPY), currently the largest open source project in the development of diffusion MRI methods.
+Dr. Garyfallidis holds the position of Associate Professor of Intelligent Systems Engineering (ISE) at Indiana University (IU) Luddy School of Informatics, Computing, and Engineering.

-Dr. Garyfallidis holds a PhD from the University of Cambridge, UK, supervised by Professor Ian Nimmo-Smith, and worked as a Postdoctoral researcher with Professor Maxime Descoteaux at the Sherbrooke Connectivity Imaging Lab (SCIL) of the University of Sherbrooke, CA.
+Dr. Garyfallidis has a background in robotics, computer vision and neuroscience.
+He holds a PhD from the University of Cambridge, UK, advised by Royal Statistician and Prof. Ian Nimmo-Smith.
+He was also a Postdoctoral researcher with Prof. Maxime Descoteaux, inventor of analytical QBall, at the Sherbrooke Connectivity Imaging Lab (SCIL) of the University of Sherbrooke, CA.

 Prof. Garyfallidis has 20 years of experience in collaborating and supporting the research and day to day practice of psychiatrists, psychologists, neuroanatomists, neurosurgeons and ophthalmologists (dMRI, EEG, MEG, fMRI, OCT).
 Finally, Prof. Garyfallidis innovations and software are used by leading engineering companies such as IBM Watson and NVIDIA.

 Garyfallidis, Eleftherios, Matthew Brett, Bagrat Amirbekian, Ariel Rokem, Stefan Van Der Walt, Maxime Descoteaux, and Ian Nimmo-Smith.
 "Dipy, a library for the analysis of diffusion MRI data."
 Frontiers in Neuroinformatics 8 (2014): 8.

 KH Maier-Hein, PF Neher, JC Houde, MA Cote, E Garyfallidis et al. "The challenge of mapping the human connectome based on diffusion tractography."
 Nature communications 8 (1), 1349, 2017.